unixonline/oracle_solaris_scripts/README.md

 # oracle_solaris_scripts
-This script prints Oracle Solaris system HBAs status including WWN, online/offline and controller address.
+In this section ypu can find Oracle Solaris Bash scripts.